-We have generated several families of anticancer drugs that act on the cell cycle including sapacitabine, seliciclib and CYC065.
-We believe that these drug candidates are differentiated in that they are orally-available and interact with unique target profiles and mechanisms and have the potential to treat multiple cancer indications.
+We have evaluated several families of anticancer drugs that impact the cell cycle, including sapacitabine, seliciclib and CYC065.
+We believe that these drug candidates are differentiated from others in that they are orally-available and interact with unique target profiles and mechanisms and have the potential to treat multiple cancer indications.